ZCU102 Quick start

 Follow the steps in this order, to avoid damaging the components:

-1. Connect the Eval-ADRV903x FMC board to the ZCU102 HPC1 FMC1 socket
+1. Connect the EVAL-ADRV903x FMC board to the ZCU102 HPC1 FMC1 socket

 2. Insert SD card into the SD card socket on the FPGA